stefdram/Materials-Page/README.md

 4. Go to http://localhost:3000 to see the webpage.

 Notes:
-- Integrate backend with the frontend UI/UX for storing, deleting, and editing materials.
+- Add an edit button for description and integrate with the backend.
+Then, all should be good.
 - Home page is subject to change for better design.